 Is Anxiety Keeping You Awake?
 Five Tips To Get A Better Night's Rest

-Getting the rest you need can give both your mind and body a chance to reset for the next day.
-So, when you're struggling to fall or stay asleep, it can make a lot of things in life seem more challenging.
+Getting the rest you need can give both your mind and body a chance to reset for the next day, which can benefit your mental health.
+So, when you're struggling to fall or stay asleep, these sleep problems can make a lot of things in life seem more challenging.
 Difficulty falling or staying asleep, which is sometimes experienced as insomnia, can be just one sign of anxiety.
 If anxious thoughts and feelings are keeping you awake at night, there are ways to overcome your symptoms and get a better night’s rest.
 In this article, we’ll be exploring five different ways you can quell your anxiety to get more sleep.

 What is anxiety?

 Anxiety is a natural response to stress and something many people struggle with.
 In fact, it's the most common mental health challenge in the United States.
-Most people experience worry and anxiety from time to time; however, if you don't know the right way to cope with the anxiety you have, it can turn into a much larger problem.
+Most people experience worry and anxiety from time to time; however, if you don't know the right way to cope with the anxiety you have, it can turn into a much larger problem, and you may have an anxiety disorder.

 Uncontrolled anxiety can impact your mental, physical, and emotional health.
 When you are constantly under stress, it can be hard to focus on anything else.
 You may only be able to think about the things that are worrying you, and many times, these things are outside of your control.
 You may have anxiety over your health, your relationship, work, or financial struggles.
 When you leave anxiety unaddressed, it may lead to a long list of symptoms like: